-- (4) The occupational medical practitioner conducting the examination must- - (a) produce an exit certificate with respect to that employee indicating the results of all medical surveillance and the presence or absence of any occupational disease; and - (b) enter a copy of the exit certificate into the employee's record of medical surveillance.
+- (3) The employee must attend the examination. - (4) The occupational medical practitioner conducting the examination must - produce an exit certificate with respect to that employee indicating the results of all medical surveillance and the presence or absence of any occupational disease; and - (b) enter a copy of the exit certificate into the employee's record of medical surveillance.